nikushi/twirp-rails/README.md

 ## Usage

-Your app can automatically know how requests should route, by calling the helper method `twirp_bind` in controller implementations.
+Your app can automatically know how requests should route, by calling the helper method `bind` in controller implementations.

 ```
 class HelloController
   include Twirp::Rails::Helpers

-  twirp_bind HelloService
+  bind HelloService

   def hello(_req, _env)
     HelloResponse.new(message: 'hello')